AlexxIT/go2rtc/internal/reolink/README.md

 ## Idle Connection Management

 By default, `go2rtc` only dials and connects to your Reolink cameras when a client is actively watching.
 When the last client closes the stream, `go2rtc` waits 30 seconds (idle timeout) and then completely tears down the TCP connection to the camera, freeing up all of the camera's internal sockets and CPU resources.

+## Local P2P/UID Connections

+If your camera's IP address changes frequently (dynamic DHCP) or if you want to route local traffic purely via the camera's **16-character unique identifier (UID)**, the native `reolink` driver supports automatic local UDP broadcast discovery:

+1. Specify the camera's UID in place of the hostname (e.g. `reolink://admin:password@9527000000000000/main`).
+2. When the stream is requested, the driver broadcasts local UDP discovery packets on ports `2015` and `2018`.
+3. The camera automatically answers, and a highly efficient, reliable P2P UDP transport layer is established on your LAN completely bypassing static IP configurations!

+> [!NOTE]
+> This is a local-only feature.
+WAN/Remote P2P (connecting across firewalls when the camera is not on the same LAN) is not supported to ensure your IoT data is kept strictly inside your own private network.